EXPERIENTIAL LEARNING AT FUA-AUF

-- Dimora FUA Guest Apartments, Fedora School Pastry Shop, Ganzo School Restaurant, and Sorgiva School Spa (APICIUS)
+- Dimora FUA-AUF Guest Apartments, Fedora School Pastry Shop, Ganzo School Restaurant, and Sorgiva School Spa (APICIUS)

 - Corridoio Fiorentino Photography & Design Gallery (DIVA/IDEAS)

 - FLY Fashion Loves You - Emerging Designers, Vintage, and Consignment Store (FAST)